Aller au contenu

 Steps

-3. Double-click the button beside the USB port on the RAK board.
+2. Double-click the button beside the USB port on the RAK board or the reset button on other boards.

-4. The green LED should turn on, indicating DFU mode.
+3. The green LED should turn on, indicating DFU mode (On the RAK specically this will occour).

 1. Plug the device into your computer via USB.